undef1nd/self-replicating-repository/README.md

 pip install -r requirements.txt
 ```

-3. Set environment variables to your own values:
+3. Set environment variables with your own values:

 ```bash
 export CLIENT_ID=your_github_client_id
 export CLIENT_SECRET=your_github_client_secret
 export APP_SECRET=your_app_secret_id
 ```
-For **CLIENT_ID** and **CLIENT_SECRET** values paste those obtained while registering app at GitHub (see *Installation Prerequisites* section).
+For **CLIENT_ID** and **CLIENT_SECRET** values paste those obtained from GitHub in *Installation Prerequisites* section.

 **APP_SECRET** is the secret key for Flask app that should not be exposed.
-You can use the output of the below snippet to generate key or come up with your own phrase:
+You can use the output of the below snippet to generate key or any other phrase of your choice:
 ```python
 import os
 os.urandom(24)
 ```
 4. **This should not be done in prod!**
 Normally OAuth2 is not used over HTTP, but it can be useful for local testing.
-In order to achieve that set either set environment variable:
+In order to achieve that either set environment variable:
 ```bash
 export OAUTHLIB_INSECURE_TRANSPORT=1
 ```